Whisperer217/HouseUI/installer/README.md

 ## License

-Guardian AI is proprietary software with a one-time purchase license.
+CRN Interface is proprietary software with a one-time purchase license.

 - **Personal Use:** Included with license purchase
-- **Commercial Use:** Contact sales@guardian-ai.com
+- **Commercial Use:** Contact sales@crn-interface.com
 - **Source Code:** Available to Founder tier license holders

 ---

 **Built by a combat medic who's seen what trauma does and wants to help families stay safe.**

-**© 2025 Guardian AI.
+**© 2025 CRN Interface.
 All rights reserved.**